sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * Add me (GitHub username `dhgarrette`) as a "collaborator"
 * Create a Scala project in (the root of) your repository with `nlpclass-fall2013` as a dependency

-All of your code will be located in a package called `nlp`.
-The `nlp` folder should be located at:
+All of your code will be located in a package called `nlp.a0`.
+The `a0` folder should be in an `nlp` folder.
+So you should have this:

-    nlpclass-fall2013-<lastname>-<firstname>/src/main/scala/nlp
+    nlpclass-fall2013-<lastname>-<firstname>/src/main/scala/nlp/a0

 For an example of this setup, see the program [`Example`](https://github.com/utcompling/nlpclass-fall2013/blob/master/src/main/scala/nlpclass/Example.scala), which is set up in a similar way (though with a different package name).
 It can be run as: